istio/istio.io/content/en/docs/tasks/security/authorization/authz-jwt/index.md

 ---

-This task shows you how to set up an Istio authorization policy to enforce access based on the JSON Web Token (JWT).
+This task shows you how to set up an Istio authorization policy to enforce access based on a JSON Web Token (JWT).
 An Istio authorization policy supports both string typed and list-of-string typed JWT claims.

 ## Before you begin